SHE LOVES HER GUNS

 Article number two of the constitutional amendments provides you and me the right to own a rifle or a shotgun.
 It is constitutionally legal to own a shotgun or a rifle.
 This doesn’t mean you’re going to get a rifle and form battalions and go out looking for white folks, although you’d be within your rights—I mean, you’d be justified; but that would be illegal and we don’t do anything illegal...
 So, this doesn’t mean forming rifle clubs and going out looking for people, but it is time, in 1964, if you are a man, to let that man know.
 If he’s not going to do his job in running the government and providing you and me with the protection that our taxes are supposed to be for, since he spends all those billions for his defense budget, he certainly can’t begrudge you and me spending $12 or $15 for a single-shot, or double-action.
 I hope you understand.

 Though perfectly coherent and reasoned, and nearly every word celebrated by his audience, the mainstream resoundingly condemned this speech.
 In response, Malcolm only doubled down, continually and passionately defending his stance that the dominant culture cannot be relied upon to do the minimum of protecting innocent Black lives (never mind upholding equal rights or enhancing the experience of a community not uncommonly treated as second-class or even sub-human...)
-Following these speeches, more like them, and the execution of Malcolm X, the acceptance and enactment of a constitutional right to carry firearms became a key stated mission of the Black Panther Party for Self-Defense.
+Following these speeches, more like them, and the execution of Malcolm X (by his own former colleague from the Nation of Islam, Mujahid Abdul Aziz), the acceptance and enactment of a constitutional right to carry firearms became a key stated mission of the Black Panther Party for Self-Defense.
 In his book Black Against Empire: The History and Politics of the Black Panther Party, Joshua Bloom references party founder Huey Newton as arguing that there can be no political power without military power and that all Black people must arm themselves “from house to house, block to block, community to community throughout the nation” if they are ever going to uplift themselves and other oppressed peoples.

 Cox Richardson, professor of American history, sees these examples and the prominence and thrust of the civil rights movement they were part of, looks straight past this radical extremist minority (one using the US Constitution to defend their right to own guns, which also forms an essential identification for the most famous political arm of its nationalist movement) and suggests the appeal to the Second Amendment and any connection between gun ownership and identity was birthed almost two decades after Malcolm X and by white nationalists (or the NRA or maybe Reagan Republicans, or some combination thereof and all connected to cowboys and Star Wars, or something...)
 This, to me, is like arguing that jazz was invented by Benny Goodman at Carnegie Hall in the late '30s.
 Sorry, no.